gioleppe/pastadizer/README.md

- to build network flows distribution vectors from a list of .pcap files, then it computes euclidean distance between all the flows, finally plotting the number of flux pairs that cross a certain threshold input as command line argument.
+ to build network flows distribution vectors from a list of .pcap files, then it computes euclidean distance between all the flows, finally plotting the number of flow pairs that cross a certain threshold input as command line argument.
  If called with the -m flag, the tool plots a seaborn heatmap showing at first glance how dissimilar flows are by plotting the pairwise distance matrix.
  Flows under the tolerance threshold are masked.